 CALIFORNIA TRAVEL CONSUMER RESTITUTION FUND DISCLOSURE: For customers who purchase from within the State of California: This transaction is covered by the California Travel Consumer Restitution Fund (TCRF) if the seller of travel was registered and participating in the TCRF at the time of sale and the customer is located in California at the time of payment.
 Eligible customers may file a claim with TCRF if the customer is owed a refund of more than $50 for transportation or travel services that the seller of travel failed to forward to a proper provider or such money was not refunded to you when required.
 The maximum amount that may be paid by the TCRF to any one customer is the total amount paid on behalf of the customer to the seller of travel, not to exceed $15,000.
 A claim must be submitted to the TCRF within 12 months after the scheduled completion date of the travel.
 A claim must include sufficient documentation to prove the claim and a $35 processing fee.
 Claimants must agree to waive their right to other civil remedies against a registered participating seller of travel for matters arising out of a sale for which they file a TCRF claim.
 The traveler may request a claim form by writing to: Travel Consumer Restitution Corporation, P.O.
 Box 6001, Larkspur, CA 94977-6001.
 For customers purchasing from outside of California: This transaction is not covered by the California Travel Consumer Restitution Fund.

-These Terms and Conditions of Sale are not applicable to groups or special interest packages.
+These Terms and Conditions of Sale are not applicable to contracted groups or special interest packages.

-These Terms and Conditions of Sale are subject to change at any time at Pleasant Holidays, LLC's sole discretion without notice.
+These Terms and Conditions of Sale are subject to change at any time without notice by Pleasant Holidays in its sole discretion.

 Copyright ©2024 Pleasant Holidays, LLC.
 All rights reserved.